Clinton warns Russia, Iran of Syria conflict spreading

 "Therefore, I think it's incumbent on those nations that have refused to be constructive players to reconsider their positions because the worst kind of predictions of what could happen internally and spilling over the borders of Syria are certainly within the realm of the possible now," she added.

 Diplomats, Syrian rebels and security sources said Israeli jets bombed a convoy near the Lebanese border on Wednesday, apparently hitting weapons destined for Hezbollah.
-Syria denied the reports, saying the target was a military research centre northwest of Damascus and 8 miles (13 km) from the border.
+Syria denied the reports, saying the target was a military research center northwest of Damascus and 8 miles from the border.

 Syria warned of a possible "surprise" response to Israel over the reported attack while Hezbollah, an Iranian ally that also supports Assad, said Israel was trying to thwart Arab military power and vowed to stand by its ally.